 The market value for these securities declined during the last six to nine months of 1999.
 The company determined that the decline in value of these securities was other than temporary and a charge to earnings for the decline in value was required at December 31, 1999.
 Therefore, the company recorded a non-cash charge of \$76.2 million in the fourth quarter of 1999.
 This charge to earnings has been presented separately in the accompanying Consolidated Statements of Income.
-See also Note 24 for subsequent events.
+See also Note 25 for subsequent events.

-4. CUSTOMER ACCOUNTS
+5. CUSTOMER ACCOUNTS

-The following is a rollforward of the investment in customer accounts (at cost) at December 31:
+The following is a rollforward of the investment in customer accounts (at cost) for the following years: